PerseusKyogre09/ScrollCue.js/README.md

 If you're interested in contributing to ScrollCue.js, please check out the [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines.

 **Important:** Don't edit the all-in-one files directly.
 Make changes to the separate `scrollcue.js` and `scrollcue.css` files, then generate the combined version as described in the contributing guide.

+Star this repository if you found it helpful!
+It'd help me a lot.